OctopusDeploy/docs/docs/runbooks/runbook-examples/azure/provision-app-service/index.md

 | phpVersion | Version of PHP | OFF |
 | errorLink | Uri of the error link | https://s-octopetshop.scm.azurewebsites.net/detectors?type=tools&name=eventviewer |

-10. Add a **Run a script** step to register the Azure Web App as a target
+10. Add a **Run a script** step to register the Azure Web App as a target:

 ```PowerShell
 # Define parameters
 $baseUrl = $OctopusParameters['Global.Base.Url']